CloudLabs-Samples/EduLabs/OpenAILabs/Call-center/Task1.md

    ![](images/s7.png)

-1. Wait for deployment to be completed.
+1. Wait for deployment to be completed.It might take around 5-7 mins.

+## END OF Task-1

+## Proceed to Next Task